Workplace Pressure Is a Signal

 • grounded in evidence and operational reality

-The goal is not to eliminate stress, but to reduce unnecessary chronic stress while preserving — and often improving — productivity.
+The goal is not to eliminate pressure entirely, but to reduce unnecessary chronic pressure while preserving — and often improving — performance.

 Why Our Approach Works